-- In a sketch graph, the primitives are no longer independent but follow the Gestalt field [49, 12], so that the position, orientation, and intensity profile between adjacent primitives are regularized. - 3.
-It represents the stochastic texture impression by Markov random fields instead of coding a texture in a pixel-wise fashion.
-The latter needs large image bases to code flat areas and still has aliasing effects as shown in Figure 4.
+- 1. The primitive dictionary is much sparser than the Gabor or Laplacian image bases, so that each pixel in Λ{sk} is represented by a single primitive.
+In contrast, it takes a few well-aligned image bases to represent the boundary. - In a sketch graph, the primitives are no longer independent but follow the Gestalt field (Zhu 1999; Guo et al. 2003b), so that the position, orientation, and intensity profile between adjacent primitives are regularized. - It represents the stochastic texture impression by Markov random fields instead of coding a texture in a pixelwise fashion.
+The latter needs large image bases to code flat areas and still has aliasing effects as shown in Fig. 4.

-3 Perceptual uncertainty and transitions
+3 Perceptual Uncertainty and Transitions